Skip to content

 Enum members

-Unused enums and unused members of enums are reported by default.
-Reporting such members can also be disabled altogether, for example:
+Unused enums and unused members of exported enums are reported by default.
+Reporting such members can be disabled:

 Terminal window